Lotus Pose

 1. Recent ankle or knee injuries

 2. The first time you perform Padmasana, it is best to try it under the supervision of an experienced yoga teacher to prevent injuries.
-Especially exercise caution if you have sprained your knees in the past.
-Do not force yourself into this pose if it hurts you.
+Exercise particular caution if you have sprained your knees in the past.
+Do not force yourself into this pose if it causes pain.

 Modifications and Props: